 In the men's 800m, Anthony Chemut won a duel with the prodigious 17-year-old Kenyan Robert Biwott to win in 1:46.51, eclipsing the meeting record of 1:46.53 set by Australia's Jeff Risely in 2008.

-Former World 400m Hurdles champion Bershawn Jackson, trying to rebound after failing to make the US Olympic team last summer, ran strong through the final curve to win the men's 400 hurdles in 49.11.
+Former world champion Bershawn Jackson, trying to rebound after failing to make the US Olympic team last summer, ran strong through the final curve to win the men's 400m hurdles in 49.11.

 "I wanted to run a little bit harder but it's my first month in from injury, so I'm still a bit out of shape, a bit rusty.
 I'm pleased to have a win," said Jackson.

-The host nation came away with two winners, both in the men’s field events, as 2009 World Championships bronze medallist Yukifumi Murakami easily won the Javelin with 81.16m and Seito Yamamoto cleared 5.5om to triumph in the Pole Vault.
+The host nation came away with two winners, both in the men’s field events, as 2009 world bronze medallist Yukifumi Murakami easily won the javelin with 81.16m and Seito Yamamoto cleared 5.50m to triumph in the pole vault.